slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'People remember more the beginning and the end of something.'*

 > *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*

+> *'I don’t know any longer whether I’m living or remembering.' -- Albert Camus*

 <!--
+> *'There is no past or future.
+Using tenses to divide time is like making chalk marks on water.'*

+Death leaves a heartache no one can heal; love leaves a memory no one can steal.

 > *'We are surrounded by story.' -- Alice McDermott*

-> *'There are years that ask questions and years that answer.' -- Zora Neale Hurston*

 I’m like that.
 Either I forget right away or I never forget.